Taylor Otto

-Taylor Marie Otto (born October 23, 1997) is an American professional Soccer player who played as a midfielder for Scottish Women's Premier League club Celtic.
+Taylor Marie Otto (born October 23, 1999) is an American professional soccer player who plays as a midfielder for A-League Women club Melbourne City.

-It was announced on Sunday the 7th August 2022 that Taylor had signed for Celtic FC, she was put straight into the squad for that days game against Hibs ladies that Fran Alonso's Celtic team won convincingly by 9 goals to nil.

 Club career

 Born in Cleveland, Ohio, Otto began her career with CASL ECNL before joining the North Carolina Tar Heels of the University of North Carolina at Chapel Hill.
 She red shirted her first season with the Tar Heels after she participated with the United States under-20 side at the FIFA U-20 Women's World Cup.
 The next season, in 2017, she became the starting center-back for the Tar Heels, playing all 22 games for the side.
 After spending four seasons with the Tar Heels, Otto had played 84 matches, scoring 11 goals.

 Racing Louisville

 On January 13, 2021, Otto was selected first pick of the second round (11th overall) of the NWSL Draft by Racing Louisville.
-She made her debut for the side on April 15, 2021 in the NWSL Challenge Cup against the Washington Spirit, coming on as a 78th minute substitute in a 1–0 defeat.
+She made her debut for the side on April 15, 2021, in the NWSL Challenge Cup against the Washington Spirit, coming on as a 78th-minute substitute in a 1–0 defeat.

 On July 27, 2022, Racing Louisville announced that Otto had mutually terminated her contract with the club to pursue playing opportunities in Europe.